 - High-pitched cry

-Treatment: Neonatal sepsis should be identified and treated as it may cause mortality.
-The treatment includes antibiotic therapy to fight the infection.
-The baby’s vitals and blood should be monitored continuously for antibiotic toxicity (11).
+Treatment: Neonatal sepsis should be identified and treated as it leads to significant morbidity and may cause mortality.
+The treatment includes antibiotic therapy and supportive care to deal with the complications of infection (11).

 4. Retinopathy of prematurity (ROP)

 Retinopathy of prematurity is an eye disorder caused by abnormal blood vessel growth in the retina of premature infants.
 It may affect any newborn born before 34 weeks and weighing less than 2kg.
 Generally, lower the gestational age and birth weight higher is the risk of developing ROP.
 ROP is classified into five stages, ranging from mild to severe.
 Advanced ROP may cause vision loss.
 There are no early symptoms of ROP, but late symptoms include:

 - Unusual movement of the eyes

 Treatment: Based on the stage, regular monitoring, surgical intervention, such as laser therapy or cryotherapy, is recommended.
 Anti-vascular endothelial growth factor injection is a newer promising modality of treatment (12).

 It is a condition in which the blood vessels within the brain rupture and disrupt the cerebral blood flow.
 IVH usually occurs between three to seven days of birth and can be detected through ultrasound scans of the head.
 For this reason, routine ultrasound screening is done in micro preemies at regular intervals and on suspicion.
 It is a major complication in micro-preemies with potential to adversely affect their survival and neurological development.

 It may be asymptomatic or associated with symptoms like:

 - Changes in heart rate and blood pressure